ppaann/ppaann.github.io/README.md

 # This is my portfolio website

 Hi!
 This is my portfolio website as a UX designer and Frontend developer.
+I publish this site even when it is just a MVP version in order to receive comments if there any.
+Free free to contact me for any comments :)

-The website is under construction.
+The website is under construction and updated on daily-bases.

 ## As UX designer